azerion/gamedock-sdk/docs/console/game/localization/localization_stats/index.md

 ### Unpublished Changes
 In case a Locale has an accepted value that has been changed but it is not published, it will be reflected here with a warning icon ![warning-sign](https://github.com/azerion/gamedock-sdk/raw/master/docs/console/_images/warning-sign.png).
 It is recommended to publish the Locale in order to see these changes reflected on the localization.

+### Show Usage Stats
+1. On the top right corner, select the Date Range that you want to be displayed
+2. On the left table, **Usage per locale**, the total number of requests per locale is displayed for each enabled locale
+3. On the rigth table, **Usages timeline**, the same information is displayed showing per day how often the locale is requested
+4. Note that you can hide or show each line clicking on each locale legend on top of the chart